 Eat & Explore Ohio Cookbook & Travel Guide by Christy Campbell includes favorite recipes of local chefs in Columbus, while highlighting the most popular events and festivals.

 Still not sure what you’re looking for?
 Head to one of these stores that have a ton of great, local gift options.
+Check links for hours and any store adjustments for 2020.

 Celebrate Local – Located at Easton, this store offers Ohio-made artisanal goods from 300+ Ohio small businesses!
 You’ll find locally-made apparel and jewelry, housewares, and lots of amazing local foods!
 You can also shop online if that suits you better.